White blood cell differential

 In 1674, Antonie van Leeuwenhoek published the first microscopic observations of blood cells.
 Improvements in microscope technology throughout the 18th and 19th centuries allowed the three cellular components of blood to be identified and counted.
 In the 1870s, Paul Ehrlich invented a staining technique that could differentiate between each type of white blood cell.
 Dmitri Leonidovich Romanowsky later modified Ehrlich's stain to produce a wider range of colours, creating the Romanowsky stain, which is still used to stain blood smears for manual differentials.

 Automation of the white blood cell differential began with the invention of the Coulter counter, the first automated hematology analyzer, in the early 1950s.
 This machine used electrical impedance measurements to count cells and determine their sizes, allowing white and red blood cells to be enumerated.
 In the 1970s, two techniques were developed for performing automated differential counts: digital image processing of microscope slides and flow cytometry techniques using light scattering and cell staining.
 These methods remain in use on modern hematology analyzers.

-Medical uses
+Overview

 The white blood cell differential is a common blood test that is often ordered alongside a complete blood count.
 The test may be performed as part of a routine medical examination; to investigate certain symptoms, particularly those suggestive of infection or hematological disorders; or to monitor existing conditions, such as blood disorders and inflammatory diseases.